 Pepy II (Part III): The End of the Old Kingdom

-Egypt’s longest-lived ruler, Pepy II, is now reaching his twilight years, and Egypt is in trouble.
-A period of drought is sweeping the Near East, and Egypt’s prosperity is waning.
-A century after Unas recorded starving bedouin in his Valley Temple, the situation is now reaching a head.
+Pepy II reaches his twilight years, and Egypt is in trouble.
+Drought strikes the Near East, increasing desertification and reducing Nile flood levels.
+A century after the “starving bedouin” of Unas, the situation is now reaching its head.

 The Pyramid of Pepy II, Saqqara (Source: Egyptphoto.ncf.ca).